Fast Quantum Gates for Neutral Atoms Separated by a Few Tens of Micrometers

 with $\ket{r_0 r_1} \equiv \ket{r_0}_A \otimes \ket{r_1}_B$ and $\hbar =1$.
-Equation~\eqref{H} neglects spontaneous emission, atomic motion, photon recoil, and residual vdW interactions; their impact and possible mitigation strategies are discussed below.
-Equation~\eqref{H} allows, in principle, for the implementation of an iSWAP gate $U_{\mathrm{iSWAP}}=\ket{00}\bra{00}+\ket{11}\bra{11}+i(\ket{01}\bra{10}+\ket{10}\bra{01})$ between the logical states, which, together with single-qubit rotations, provides a complete gate set for quantum computing.
-The simplest iSWAP implementation, analogous to protocols with polar molecules \cite{Ni_2018, Holland_2023, Bao_2023, Picard_2025, Ruttley_2025}, consists of a $\pi$ pulse that excites the atoms to the Rydberg states, a period of free evolution under $J$ to generate entanglement, and a second $\pi$ pulse that de-excites them (see Suppl.
-Mat.).
-However, unlike in rotational states of polar molecules, in Rydberg systems the dipolar interaction is usually comparable to or larger than the Rabi frequency ($J \gtrsim |\Omega_{0,1}|$), thus perturbing the $\pi$-pulse dynamics.
-In the following, we propose a protocol and concrete examples to realize high-fidelity iSWAP gates with a single continuous pulse scheme -- which we determine by optimal control methods -- that takes into account these interactions during the laser excitation and de-excitation, as well as all other relevant effects, such as vdW interactions in the excited states, spontaneous emission from the Rydberg states, and atomic motion including photon-recoil effects.
-Our goal is to demonstrate gates on the tens of $\mu$m scale with fidelities compatible with quantum error correction.
+Equation~\eqref{H} neglects spontaneous emission, atomic motion, photon recoil, and residual vdW interactions; their impact and mitigation are discussed below.
+In principle, Eq.~\eqref{H} enables an iSWAP gate, $U_{\mathrm{iSWAP}}=\ket{00}\bra{00}+\ket{11}\bra{11}+i(\ket{01}\bra{10}+\ket{10}\bra{01})$, which, together with single-qubit rotations, forms a universal gate set.
+The simplest implementation, analogous to schemes with polar molecules \cite{Ni_2018, Holland_2023, Bao_2023, Picard_2025, Ruttley_2025, Bergonzoni_2025}, uses a $\pi$ pulse to excite the atoms to Rydberg states, free evolution under $J$ to generate entanglement, and a second $\pi$ pulse for de-excitation (see Suppl.
+Mat. \cite{SM}).
+However, in Rydberg systems the dipolar interaction is typically comparable to or larger than the Rabi frequency ($J \gtrsim |\Omega_{0,1}|$), perturbing the $\pi$-pulse dynamics.
+Thus, we propose a protocol where a single continuous laser pulse whose amplitude and — crucially — phase are time-dependent and designed via quantum optimal control methods to be time-optimal and robust with respect to these interactions during excitation and de-excitation, as well as vdW interactions in the excited states and Rydberg-state spontaneous emission.
+This enables high-fidelity gates compatible with most quantum error correction schemes over tens of micrometers in the presence of all relevant noise sources, including laser photon recoil, atomic motion and scattering from intermediate states in multi-photon transitions.
+Similarly to Rydberg blockade gates \cite{Jandura_2022,Bluvstein_2023}, the continuous global pulse irradiating both atoms is expected to simplify experiments.